Phyks/BMC/README.md

 A list of ideas and TODO.
 Don't hesitate to give feedback on the ones you really want or to propose your owns.

+* if doi not found ? if no doi ?
+* store url of articles
+* test file field for bibtex
 * Open
 * Confirmation for deletion
 * Rebuild
-* Remove the watermarks on pdf files : First page of IOP publishing articles
+* Remove the watermarks on pdf files : First page of IOP publishing articles => tearpages
 * Webserver interface
 * Various re.compile ?
 * check output of subprocesses before it ends